Jakobus42/webserv/README.md

 ## Configuration

 Webserv uses a configuration syntax inspired by nginx.
-The server can be configured through blocks and directives:
+The server can be configured through blocks:

 ### HTTP Block